jeremyfelt/webconference-2014/talk.md

 This means fewer lost hours tracking down caching bugs or trying to troubleshoot how a site is operating in Nginx while we run Apache on our local machines.

-This does depend on the structure of your web team and how it alings with IT.
+This does depend on the structure of the web team and how it aligns with IT.
 If everybody is on board with the idea, it makes both server management and development an easier task.
 In many cases, it would be music to a system admin's ears to hear that you're interested in provisioning a local environment to match production.

-Of course, the best reason to formalize your provisioning?
+Of course, the best reason to formalize provisioning?

 ### Version Control